fredzhangaranz/ai-insight/docs/todos/in-progress/templating_improvement_real_customer.md

         ```
       - Discovery reads this config and applies as heuristics when no ontology `data_sources` match
       - For `rpt.Measurement`, `rpt.Wound`, `rpt.Assessment`, `rpt.WoundState`, apply these families as **strong priors** when no ontology `data_sources` mapping exists.
+      - **Implementation:** `lib/config/measurement-families.json` added; `discoverNonFormSchema` uses `resolveMeasurementFamily()` to assign `semantic_concept`/confidence when ontology has no explicit data_sources mapping for a column.
     - [ ] **Respect durable overrides when upserting:**
       - Specify that if `SemanticIndexNonForm.metadata.override_source` indicates a manual/heuristic override, discovery must NOT change `semantic_concept`/`semantic_category` for that row, only other metadata (type, filterable, joinable, confidence, review flags).
       - Document override precedence rules for future migrations and tools.
   - **Acceptance Criteria:**
-    - [ ] `measurement-families.json` config file created with all families defined
+    - [x] `measurement-families.json` config file created with all families defined
-    - [ ] Design doc or comments describing measurement/time families and how they are applied
+    - [x] Design doc or comments describing measurement/time families and how they are applied
-    - [ ] Clear rule set for ontology-backed vs. heuristic vs. overridden concepts
+    - [x] Clear rule set for ontology-backed vs. heuristic vs. overridden concepts (implemented in non-form discovery precedence: data_sources → family heuristic → embedding match)
-    - [ ] Plan for updating `discoverNonFormSchema` upsert logic so it honors overrides while still updating auxiliary metadata
+    - [ ] Plan for updating `discoverNonFormSchema` upsert logic so it honors overrides while still updating auxiliary metadata (to be finalized in 4.S19D)
   - **Testing:**
     - [ ] Unit: Family matching logic assigns correct concepts for known columns
     - [ ] Unit: Override respect logic doesn't overwrite `override_source = "manual_review"` entries